-• The Services GRC seeks members who have experience in one or more of the following capacities: background working with non-profit community service providers as an employee, volunteer, board member or consumer; background with homeless programs; grant experience, project management, compliance monitoring and/or practical experience with HUD regulations.

-• The Capital GRC seeks members who have experience in one or more of the following areas: affordable housing; construction or project management; mortgage lending; housing development; economic development; real estate; or architecture.
+The Services GRC seeks members who have experience in one or more of the following capacities: background working with non-profit community service providers as an employee, volunteer, board member or consumer; background with homeless programs; grant experience, project management, compliance monitoring and/or practical experience with HUD regulations. • The Capital GRC seeks members who have experience in one or more of the following areas: affordable housing; construction or project management; mortgage lending; housing development; economic development; real estate; or architecture.

-Each GRC will be comprised of up to 7 members as follows:
+Each GRC will be comprised of up to 8 members as follows:

-- Three members appointed by Kitsap County Commissioners. - Four members, one each appointed by the cities of Bremerton, Bainbridge Island, Port Orchard, and Poulsbo
+- Four members appointed by Kitsap County Commissioners including members representing North Kitsap, Central Kitsap, South Kitsap, and an at-large position. - Four members, one each appointed by the cities of Bremerton, Bainbridge Island, Port Orchard, and Poulsbo.

 Applicant interviews will be conducted with the GRC.
 Applicants will have the opportunity to present their project and the GRC will have an opportunity to ask questions.
-At the conclusion of interviews the GRC will formulate a funding recommendation for approval by the BoCC and the Bremerton City Council for City HOME funds.
+At the conclusion of interviews the GRC will formulate a funding recommendation for approval by the BOCC and the Bremerton City Council for City HOME funds.